lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_4/Readme.md

 ```

 2. The previous stages that ran inference synchronously have been broken up into two new stages: "start inference" and “process results”.
-Add more FIFOs to account for more stages:
+More FIFOs have been added to account for more stages:

 ```Cpp
 		FramePipelineFifo pipeS2toS3Fifo;